hargoniX/bachelor/thesis/thesis.typ

 While this involves a closure and several function calls, all of the operations here end up getting inlined and optimized by the compiler.
 This optimization is so good, that our code ends up producing the same assembly code as the pointer-based interface above.
-Describing how the entire `svd2rust` style API works is out of scope here but can be found in its documentation
+Describing all the details of `svd2rust` style APIs is out of scope here, but they can be found in its documentation
 #footnote[https://docs.rs/svd2rust/0.30.2/svd2rust/index.html].

 In addition to this, the macro also supports 64-bit based @MMIO which we use to generate